-Normally, when one thinks of ceviche, raw seafood that has been cured in a citrus marinade is what comes to mind.
-Well, this is a vegetarian version ceviche.
-It’s an incredibly light dish, perfect for spring and summer gatherings and it is incredibly easy to make.
-I prepped all of the vegetables ahead of time except for the avocado because I didn’t want it to turn brown.
+Normally, when one thinks of ceviche, one thinks of raw seafood that has been cured in a citrus marinade.
+Well, this is a vegetarian version of ceviche.
+It’s an incredibly light dish, perfect for spring and summer gatherings and it is surprisingly easy to make.
+I prepped all of the vegetables ahead of time except for the avocado.
 I waited until just before I assembled the dish to cut the avocado.
-Drizzling it with a lime-based marinade helps keep it from browning, but it’s important for the avocado to be fresh nonetheless.
+Drizzling it with a lime-based marinade helps keep it from browning, but it’s important for the avocado to be fresh.

 The tabasco sauce in the marinade does give it a little kick.
 If your guests like spice, you can heat up it even more by adding another 1/4 tsp.
 For me, it was just perfect.

 I remembered having traditional ceviche served in a martini glass at a restaurant in San Francisco and I wanted to recreate that effect here, but you could just as easily serve it in a shallow bowl or on a salad plate.

 Cucumber and Avocado Ceviche